Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: Numerical Results:

 \subsection{Identifying parameter dependent ODEs}

-Using the latent variable $\nu_2$ obtained from the Y-shaped conformal autoencoder, we now identify a $\sigma$-dependent ODE; remember that $\nu_2$, is conformal to $\nu_1$ (and therefore, to $\sigma$).
+Using the latent variable $\nu_2$ obtained from the Y-shaped conformal autoencoder as the state variable, we now identify a $\sigma$-dependent ODE; remember that $\nu_2$ is conformal to $\nu_1$ (and therefore to $\sigma$).
 The identification of the parameter-dependent ODE was achieved through a residual neural network inspired by the forward Euler numerical integration scheme.
 A schematic of the neural network is shown in Figure \ref{fig:euler_nn}.
 The inputs to this network are the state variable at time $t$, $\nu_2(t)$, and the parameter $\sigma$, and the output is the state variable evolved to time $t+h$, $\nu_2(t+h)$.
 We provide a more detailed description of the forward Euler network and the constructed loss function scheme in Section \ref{sec:euler_nn_methodology}.

-We test the ability of the ODE to produce accurate paths (trajectories), in $\nu_2$ space, for unseen values of the parameter $\sigma$.
-We contrast the trajectories of the identified ODE with ground truth trajectories obtained by integrating the full ABM model (embedded in $\nu_2$).
-In Figure \ref{fig:3d_comparison} we provide a visual comparison between these two types of trajectories for three \textit{unseen} values of the parameter $\sigma$.
+We test the ability of the ODE to produce accurate paths (trajectories), in $\nu_2$ space, for seven unseen values of the parameter $\sigma=\{0.57, 0.85, 1.11, 1.75, 1.9, 2.06, 2.25\}$, see Section \ref{sec:data_collection} for more details.
+In Figure \ref{fig:7_parameters_parity_plot} we illustrate the predicted values $\hat{\nu}_2(t+h)$ from the Euler neural network against the ground-truth (projected trajectories in $\nu_2$ generated by the ABM) for all seven unseen values of the parameter $\sigma$.
+The estimated MSE in this case was MSE = $6 \times 10^{-4}$.
+In addition, in Figure \ref{fig:3d_comparison} we provide a visual comparison between simulated by the Euler Neural Network trajectories and the ABM model (projected in $\nu_2$) for the test parameter values $\sigma=\{1.11, 1.75, 1.9\}$.
 The paths generated by the ABM and those generated by the neural network-identified ODE show excellent visual agreement across different values of $\sigma$ and different initial conditions.
 This suggests that the identified right-hand-side provides a successful approximation of the ground-truth dynamics.